Android One vs Custom UI: What are the benefits and drawbacks?

 (Almost) guaranteed performance

-Some custom Android interfaces put extra strain on a phone’s processor and RAM, because they simply aren’t as well-optimised as stock Android.
+Some custom Android interfaces might put extra strain on a phone’s processor and RAM if they're not properly optimized.
 Ever noticed jittery scrolling even when using a powerful flagship phone?
 That’s poor software optimization at work.

 It gets worse with entry-level phones, which don’t have a great deal of processing power or memory to drive bloated custom interfaces.
 Since Google has 'baked in' much of the heavy lifting with Android One, theoretically you get a smooth, reliable experience, even with low-end hardware.